taranumesh/rdt-website/README.md

 - All photos are in the drive, you can upload them here if you like
 - Change resume email link from mailto: to a copy to clipboard function
 - Make Robotics section to have photos of Atlas02 and Atlas06
+- Decrease margins
+- Gallery have 3 rows and a slider.
+Change background theme
+- "Show more" change into Team directory.
+Add new page for this.